UWC2-PYTHON/ProgrammingInPython/source/modules/Functions.rst

 You know that you can pass values into the function, and that it can return values to the "calling" code.

-Now we will dig a bit deeper down into the specifics of functions in Python:
+Now we will dig a bit deeper down into the specifics of functions in Python.

 Variable scope
 --------------

-Defining a function:
+You know how to define a function:

 .. code-block:: python